-The government data of 2004 puts their numbers at 153,133, but unofficial sources claim 500.000-3.5 million persons belong to this minority group12.
-For centuries, this group has been most marginalized in social, economic and political spheres.
+The government data of 2004 puts their numbers at 153,133, but unofficial sources claim 500,000-3.5 million persons belong to this minority group.
+For centuries, this group has been the most marginalized in social, economic and political spheres.
 It has suffered perpetual discrimination and oppression in the hands of both state and non-state actors.
 The community has been isolated on the basis of work they are associated with.
 Some major problems affecting the community population are the lack of access to basic amenities like housing, employment, education and basic social services.
 This has a negative effect on the overall socio-economic status of the community, including their health conditions.

 The Akhdam are deprived of access to electricity, water and proper sanitation, and 95% have no official ownership of land where they have built their compounds.
 They reside in isolated areas, away from other communities, where almost no basic facilities are available.
 Akhdam women are easy targets of violence and abuse.
 They are usually subject to hate-based attacks and sexual assaults, without any legal or social recourse.

 With the strong arrangement of purity and pollution in terms of access to employment and conditions of work, this group is denied access to employment within the businesses of food production/distribution and hospitality.
 With practices of physical marginalisation and social exclusion from mainstream society, they are considered ‘dirty’ and are mostly found in cleaning jobs, begging, and collection of waste and plastic.
 This is especially common among women.
 Due to lack of access to education, they are not found much in the private sector.
 Child labour is common among this community, which adds to the vicious cycle of unemployment and lack of access to education.